8pz/tradingview-indicators/README.md

 # Disclaimer

-I do not provide financial advice - our indicator and strategies are intended to provide only source code for anyone interested in improving their trading.
+I do not provide financial advice - my indicator and strategies are intended to provide only source code for anyone interested in improving their trading.

 # License